gnss-sdr/gnss-sdr/README.md

 GNSS-SDR comes with a pre-compiled custom GN3S firmware available at gnss-sdr/firmware/GN3S_v2/bin/gn3s_firmware.ihx.
 Please copy this file to the application path.
 The GNSS-SDR default path is gnss-sdr/install

-(in order to disable the GN3S_Signal_Source compilation, you should remove the GN3S_DRIVER variable and build again GNSS-SDR)
+(in order to disable the GN3S_Signal_Source compilation, you should remove the GN3S_DRIVER variable and build again GNSS-SDR).

 ###### Build RTL-SDR support (OPTIONAL)